NilanchalaPanda/medium_clone_be/Notes.md

 - **Note:**
   - `user` is a reserved keyword in PostgreSQL, so we need to use double quotes to escape it.
 So, the table name was renamed as `users` instead of `user`.
   - Rolled back the previous the migration and create new ones to create the user table, then checked the db.
 Data was created successfully.

+## 9. Fix the response format as per the API specifications

+- add JWT token to the response.
+Library used: `[jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken)` and `[bcrypt](https://www.npmjs.com/package/bcrypt)` for hashing the password.
+- create userResponseInterface for response type in user service and user.type to reject the hashPassword from the user object.

+## Validation with Pipes
+- [Docs](https://docs.nestjs.com/pipes) : Pipes are used to either **VALIDATE or TRANSFORM** the data before sending it to the database.